AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 ### Script Editor:
 - Replaced "Search Flag" with "Search any command".
 - Enabled some of the quick script cmd buttons.
+- Level scripts can be cleared with a button click.
-- Script editor can identify and report some errors.
+- The Script Editor can identify and report some errors.
 - Fixed problem with backward jumps.
 - Fixed Text Search and Replace (Results can be double-clicked).
 - Improved search speed.